LuisCarlosDev/LuisCarlosDev/README.md

 #
 <h3>A little more about me...</h3>

-#### - I am currently a full stack development student, focused on the main technologies that serve the market...
+#### - I am currently a front-end development student, focused on the main technologies that serve the market...

 #### - See my resume by <a  target="blank" href="https://www.canva.com/design/DAEtUbyAXUs/Khgmnq93FXMgjaElRgcKaA/view">clicking here</a>